The basis of what we are taught about nutrition is changing.

 MEMBERSHIP OF PROFESSIONAL BODIES

-British Association of Sports and Exercise Sciences (BASES), British Dietetics Association (BDA), Graduate Sports and Exercise Nutrition Register (SENr), Associate of Food and Behaviour Research (FAB), National Health Education Group (NHEG).
+British Association of Sports and Exercise Sciences (BASES), British Dietetics Association (BDA), Sports and Exercise Nutrition Register (SENr), Associate of Food and Behaviour Research (FAB), National Health Education Group (NHEG).